pramnora/qb64/cryptography/rot13/README.md

 Through having latched on to the **correct** algorithm....;
 then, all of a sudden, everything becomes really quite 'crystal clear';
 and, then, all of a sudden, we find we are having a Eureka moment! ;-)

+Though, eventually, we tend to get really bored of having gone and solved one particular task;
+so, we go and find a different task to solve, instead;
+much like mountain climbers...who having gone and successfully climbed up one mountain/
+and, successfully descended from off it; really can't wait to go find a next mountain to go and climb.